-The solution should be stored at 2-8°C without further dilution.
+The solution should be stored at 2-8°C without furt her dilution.
 Please store the reagent in a dark place and do not freeze it.
-Under these conditions the solution is stable up to the expiry date.
+Under these conditions the solution is stable up to the expiry date indicated on the label.
 It should not be used after the expiry date.
 A positive and a negative control have to be carried out in parallel to the test material.
 If you observe unusual staining or other deviations from the expected results which could possibly be caused by the kit reagents, please contact our technical support.